If you’re looking for an electric car, one of the main things you’ll want to know is its range.

 How to increase your electric car’s range

-Battery technology is constantly improving, meaning electric cars are able to hold a bigger charge from a single fill-up; giving you more range.
+Battery technology is constantly improving, meaning newer electric cars not only have a bigger range than just five years ago but are able to use that charge more efficiently.

 But even with these improvements, there are several other ways you can increase your EV’s range if you need to.